-The Best Tangiers Shisha Mixes in 2022
+The Best Tangiers Shisha Mixes

 We recently gave you all a taste of some of our favorite 5 Starbuzz tobacco flavors but we heard the feedback that you all wanted some new mixes.
 So, we've decided to unveil some of our favorite mixes that we've made this year and the brand that will kick things off is Tangiers Hookah Tobacco!